xiokd/EWU-CSCD379-2022-Spring/Lectures.md

 - [Recording Links](https://intellitectsp.sharepoint.com/:f:/s/EWU-CSCD379-2022-Spring/EvQdR7Ht30tKr3TZn5B6qJYBmdO0FTfx1mTHoibSh2wvdA?e=qH6mSn)
 - This is an MS Teams link and everyone in the class should have access.
 If not, please contact an instructor.

+### Lecture 3 (4/12/2022)
+- TypeScript continued
+- Jest Unit Testing
+- Introduction to vuetify (More on this in the 4/14 lecture)

 ### Lecture 2 (4/7/2022)
 - Clarify homework and how to do deployments.
 - GitHub Actions/Workflows